liimaa/hamk-sysadmin-docker.github.io/part4.md

 Self-Signed Certificates work just as well, as long as you can trust the certificate.
 The negative side is that there is no one to publicly announce:

-> Hey, this domain name holds a certificate <certificate> and the one served to you seems to match it!
+> Hey, this domain name holds a certificate "certificate" and the one served to you seems to match it!
 You can trust this service!

 We can generate our own certificate using OpenSSL software.